Green Heart Love

 Serving suggestions

-This orange and beet salad pairs perfectly with baked tofu or tempeh, veggie burgers, vegan baked pasta, or cilantro lime pasta salad, providing a light, refreshing contrast.
+This orange and beet salad pairs perfectly with crispy baked tofu or tempeh, veggie burgers, vegan baked pasta, or Cilantro Lime Pasta Salad, providing a light, refreshing contrast.

-For a healthy and light meal, try serving it alongside chickpea soup, vegan mushroom soup, or vegan asparagus soup.
+For a healthy and light meal, try serving it alongside Chickpea Lemon Soup, Mushroom Soup with Wild Rice, or vegan asparagus soup.

 Orange and beet salad on a serving plate alongside utensils.